What is psychosis?

 How do I get help?

-Safe and effective treatment for psychosis is easily available.
-The earlier you seek help, the better the results and the quicker your recovery.
-General practitioners (GPs) and clinicians at your local mental health service will be able to provide the help you need.
+The earlier you get help, the better the results and the quicker your recovery.
+General Practitioners (GPs) and clinicians at your local mental health service will be able to provide the help you need.

 How is psychosis treated?

 Treatments for psychosis usually include: